cihologramas/pyoptools/README.md

 * password: usuario

 This is to help people interested in testing this tool, while the documentation and installation instructions get updated.

-For Debian/Ubuntu based distro we provide debs packages in the debs folder.
-You can also create the deb file by running 'make deb' in the root directory of pyOpTools.

-For development `sudo python setup.py develop` this will install systemwide from current directory, making changes to the *py files directly availables.